dl805387/myKdrama/README.md

 link

 ## About
-This is a full stack web app that allows users to look for K-dramas and keep track of K-dramas they already watched or K-dramas that they will watch later\
+This is a full stack web app that allows users to look for K-dramas and keep track of K-dramas that they already watched or K-dramas that they will watch later.
+This website is a good way for users to get into K-dramas and explore new shows.
+My motivation with creating this project is that I wanted to create a full stack project with something that I'm interested in and to learn new technologies.
+I also wanted to learn more about web development, using external APIs, and utilizing a database.

+## Features
-Displays the current popular K-dramas using The Movie Database API's TV Discover\
+* Displays the current popular K-dramas using The Movie Database *API's TV Discover
-Users can search for over 1,000 K-dramas\
+* Users can search for over 1,000 K-dramas
-K-dramas can be added to watched or watch later categories, each associated with the user's account\
+* K-dramas can be added to watched or watch later categories, each associated with the user's account
-Each K-drama can be viewed to obtain more detailed information such as the synopsis and also a list of recommended K-dramas\
+* Each K-drama can be viewed to obtain more detailed information such as the synopsis and also a list of recommended K-dramas
-Implemented user login authentication with firebase\
+* Implemented user login authentification with firebase
-User account and watched/watch later K-dramas are stored in a MySQL database
+* User account and watched/watch later K-dramas are stored in a MySQL database

 ## Technologies